Language: EN

 How to use a gyroscope in our Arduino projects

-In this post we will expand on the use of a gyroscope, another sensor that, due to its characteristics, complements very well with the use of an accelerometer, something we will see in the last entry of the series on IMUs.
+In this entry, we will expand on the use of a gyroscope, another sensor that, due to its characteristics, complements very well with the use of an accelerometer, something we will see in the last entry of the IMU series.

-In the previous post we have seen the basics of accelerometers, a very useful component that allows us to determine the acceleration and orientation of a device.
+In the previous entry, we saw the fundamentals of accelerometers, a very useful component that allows us to determine the acceleration and orientation of a device.

 What is a gyroscope?

-A gyroscope (also called gyro) is a device that allows to measure the angle of rotation turned by a certain mechanism.
+A gyroscope (also called gyro) is a device that allows measuring the angle of rotation turned by a certain mechanism.

-Unlike accelerometers, gyroscopes are purely differential devices, that is to say, there is no absolute reference but angles are always measured relative to an arbitrary reference.
+Unlike accelerometers, gyroscopes are purely differential devices, meaning there is no absolute reference; instead, we always measure angles relative to an arbitrary reference.

-There are various types of gyroscopes (mechanical, laser ring, fiber optic).
-Those used in MEMS are called Coriolis effect vibratory gyroscopes (CVG), which in a way can be considered an evolution of the Foucault pendulum.
+There are various types of gyroscopes (mechanical, ring laser, fiber optic).
+Those used in MEMS are called Coriolis effect vibrating gyroscopes (CVG), which can somewhat be considered an evolution of the Foucault pendulum.

 We remember that the Coriolis force is a fictitious force that appears on a moving body when it is in a rotating system.